qld-gov-au/pattern-library/README.md

 The **Single Website Experience (SWE)** is a frontend framework used for www.qld.gov.au

 The SWE has two flavours.
-SWE 2 and SWE 3.

-**SWE 2** is a frontend framework used for www.qld.gov.au
+- **SWE 2** is a frontend framework used for www.qld.gov.au

-SWE 2 is **not supported** for new websites and will be deprecated at the close of 2018.
+	- SWE 2 is **not supported** for new websites
+	- SWE 2 will be deprecated at the close of 2018

-**SWE 3** is a rapid protoyping framework, built on bootstrap 3, that will replace SWE 2 in 2018.
-SWE 3's appearance and functionality reflects SWE 2.
+- **SWE 3** is a rapid protoyping framework, built on bootstrap 3
+	- SWE 3 is used for all new websites
+	- **SWE 3 replaces SWE 2**
+	- SWE 3's appearance and functionality reflects SWE 2

 ## Quick links